 1. Know the legalities of driving in Colorado.

 The first thing, you should know, and the most important tip for driving in Colorado is to know exactly how you can and cannot drive within the state.
+It’s important to remember the Colorado driving laws, as well as other local rules and regulations.

 Here are a few things you need to remember: